Order online pickup in store Download Our

 Parts Authority intends to:

-• Promptly address any report of discrimination or harassment filed and follow up with appropriate and adequate next steps in a timely manner.
+• Provide ongoing anti-discrimination and anti-harassment training to new and veteran team members throughout the company.
+Promptly address any report of discrimination or harassment filed and follow up with appropriate and adequate next steps in a timely manner.

 (5.5 Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life)